 The memory of the last Russian czar

 In early 1991, an application about the discovery of bodies with signs of violent death near Yekaterinburg was filed into the city’s prosecutor’s office.
-After many years of research on the remains, a special commission came to the conclusion that they indeed belong to the nine members of the family of the last Russian czar Nicholas II.
+After many years of research on the remains, a special commission came to the conclusion that they indeed belong to the seven members of the family of the last Russian czar Nicholas II.

 The remains were solemnly re-buried n 1997, in the Peter and Paul Cathedral of St. Petersburg.

 In 2000, Nicholas II and his family were canonised by the Russian Orthodox Church.